dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Tables.md

 ### Delta table
 + Delta lake is integrated with Spark Structured Streaming through readStream and whiteStream.
++ Table format that uses Delta Lake to store trustful data with ACID transactions, schema enforcement, time travel, and other features.
+It's essentially a data type stored in Delta Lake format.

 » SOURCE: While a streaming query is active against a Delta table, new records are processed idempotently as new table versions commit to the source table.

 ### Delta Live Tables

-» CONCEPT: Declarative ETL framework for building reliable, maintainable and testable data processing pipelines.
+» CONCEPT: ==Declarative ETL== framework for building reliable, maintainable and testable data processing pipelines.
 Define streaming tables and materialize views that the system should create and keep up to date.
 	==AKA.: Manages how your data is transformed based on queries you define for each processing step.==

+Works on top of Delta Tables.

 » DTL Datasets:
 + Streaming table: Each record is processed exactly once.
 Append-only source.
 Streaming tables are optimal for pipelines that require data freshness and low latency (minimal delay).
 Streaming tables can also be useful for massive scale transformations, as results can be incrementally calculated as new data arrives, keeping results up to date without needing to fully recompute all source data with each update.